kongware/scriptum/type-validator.md

+[Editor's note: This readme is under construction]

+# TODO

+### Gradual Typing

+* Gradual typing can be achieved by passing typed functions to untyped ones
+* While the other way around is generally not possible you can at least type function arguments with the opaque `Function` type instead of using the more detailed function arrow types like `a => b`
+* It seems to be promising for some computations to only type the shell, whereas the core remains untyped
+  * e.g. with trampolines the iterative function is typed whereas the trampline itself is untyped
+  * e.g. with typed immutable vectors the underlying LLRB-tree is untyped

+### Custom Tconst and Native types

+* What are their purposes?
+* How to design and register such types?
+* Why not use ADTs in the first place?

 # Runtime Type Validator

 Usually the type system is designed first and the rest of the language around it.
 However, with Javascript we are stuck with an untyped language.
 Adding a type system with hindsight is a Sisyphean task as you can observe with Typescript.